voyd-lang/voyd/syntaxes/smalltalk-like.md

 Object message: parameter
 ```

 Keyword messages can have an unlimited number of arguments.
-But each argument is identified
+Each keyword much be seperated
-by a keyword:
+by a comma.
 ```
-Object keyword1: parameter1 keyword2: parameter2 "...etc"
+Object keyword1: parameter1, keyword2: parameter2 "...etc"
 ```

 Examples
 ```
-`Hello, World!` indexOf: `o` startingAt: 5 "Returns 8" MyList append: 5
+`Hello, World!` indexOf: `o`, startingAt: 5 "Returns 8" MyList append: 5
 ```